NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ## Drawbacks

-- The ideal workflow for repositories accessing private NuGet feeds, such as Azure DevOps, is to easily search for NuGet plugins and install them without needing to know the destination location.
+- The ideal workflow for repositories accessing private NuGet feeds, such as Azure DevOps, is to easily search for NuGet plugins and install them as global tool.
 However, the current proposal suggests installing the plugin as a tool-path .NET tool.
 As mentioned in the technical explanation section, customers can opt to install NuGet plugins as a global tool instead of a tool-path tool.
 To do this, they need to set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.